MaximeEme/Bellabeat_Case_Study/README.md

 See graph [Usage of device per day](https://github.com/MaximeEme/Bellabeat_Case_Study/blob/main/AA2BFA47-0212-4E50-A278-C0F8E05E1029.png)

-From the results, I can say that 50% of the sample use frequently their device.
+From the results, I can say that 50% of the sample use their device frequently.
 12% use their device from 12 to 21 days and 38% rarely use their device.

 8. **Usage of smart device in minutes**